surrealquark/Python-DS-ML-Bootcamp/README.md

 # Natural Language Processing Yelp Data

-For this project I used the material taught in class in order to perform a combination of machine learning techniques to analyse Yelp Text Data.
-The primary dataset used for this project was provided by the course.
+For this project I used the material taught in class in order to perform a combination of machine learning techniques to analyze the Yelp Review Data Set from Kaggle (https://www.kaggle.com/c/yelp-recsys-2013).
+I attempt to classify Yelp Reviews into 1 star or 5 star categories based off the text content in the reviews.